-The 29th IEEE International Requirements Engineering Conference (RE’21) will host a special track, RE@Next!, devoted to the presentation of in-progress research.
+The 31st IEEE International Requirements Engineering Conference (RE’23) will host the track RE@Next! to present in-progress research.

 The RE@Next! track is a venue to present ongoing work that has generated early or preliminary results.
 The goal is to trigger new collaborations with like-minded colleagues and potential industrial partners and to receive early feedback which can help you to submit a full research paper to next year’s RE conference.

 Please find the review criteria for RE@Next paper here.

 For RE@Next!
 2023, we are particularly excited to receive submissions addressing our theme for the conference “Redefining RE”: Challenging RE Perceptions, Boundaries, and Topics (see main CfP).